By Erin PhelanUpdated Jun 27, 2018

 For basic swim survival skills, children can only really grasp the concepts from the age of four onward, she says.
 “Many people drown without ever having the intention of going in water.
 Remember: arm’s reach, earshot, in sight and don’t be distracted on your phone.”

-Many splash pads, spray pads and wading pools are showing their age and are generally upgraded under capital replacement plans, to address everything from plumbing and mechanical concerns to design issues.
+Safety in design Many splash pads, spray pads and wading pools are showing their age and are generally upgraded under capital replacement plans, to address everything from plumbing and mechanical concerns to design issues.

 Erica Phipps, Executive Director for Canadian Partnership for Children’s Health and Environment, hopes that more municipalities will provide shade areas as part of refurbishment.
 “Wading pools provide significant benefits for children: exercise, outdoor play, cooling on hot days, which is increasingly important given the likelihood of more frequent extreme heat events as a result of climate change.
 Play spaces can be designed to ensure natural or constructed shade to protect kids from too much sun.
 There is an evolution happening with playgrounds, but I think it also has to apply to wading pools.
 Of course, it is ideal for parents to find shade as much as possible, and use large hats and long-sleeved shirts when they can. ”